netz0network/page/README.md

-# Opens Netz0 the Status Page
+# Opens the Netz0 Status Pages

 Will automatically redirect to either: